All the information on the New Zealand Visa for US Citizensby Juan José Herranz | July 27, 2020

 Do US citizens need a visa for New Zealand?

 If you are traveling from the US to New Zealand, you might wonder, does a US citizen need a visa for New Zealand?
 The U.S. is among the 60 nations in the world that do not need a visa to travel to New Zealand.
 People with a U.S. passport can stay in New Zealand for up to 90 days without applying for a visa.
 However, since October 2019, all US citizens must obtain an electronic travel authorization.
 They must apply for the New Zealand visa for US citizens.

-- Provide basic and accurate personal information.
+- Basic and accurate personal information.

-- A photo of the applicant.
+- Photo of the applicant.

 - Pay NZeTA fees.